-In its Direction 2012, the Commission acknowledges the local government community's developments to improve performance information through the Local Government Benchmarking Framework.
+In its Direction 2012, the Commission acknowledged the local government community's developments to improve performance information through the Local Government Benchmarking Framework.
 This framework provides a comparative benchmarking framework for Scottish Local Government covering all major service areas including cost information.
 The Local Government Benchmarking Framework indicators draw on existing performance information including the local financial returns to the Scottish Government and other indicators sourced from Government departments and the Scottish Household Survey.
-The Direction 2012 includes a new SPI (SPI 3) for councils to report its performance in accordance with the Local Government Benchmarking Framework.
+The Direction 2012 included a new SPI (SPI 3) for councils to report its performance in accordance with the Local Government Benchmarking Framework.
+This is retained within The Direction 2013.